penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms-properties-classroomstoassign-refclassroomtoassign.md

 ## classRoomsList

-Classroom's identifier name that could be assigned to session.
+Available classroom list to be assigned to session.

 `classRoomsList`